BDC Hamburger Icon

 Retention bonus

 A retention bonus is a reward given to an employee for remaining with the company for a set period.
 It can be used to encourage high-performing employees to stay with the company amid a competitive job market or to retain a valuable employee who has received a job offer from a competitor.
-A retention bonus is typically given as a one-time payment in lieu of a raise.
+Typically, a retention bonus is given as a one-time payment instead of a raise.

 Referral bonus